ZixuanShi/ZixuanCraft/README.md

 - Phone touches (In development)

 # Known Issues
+- There are some tree leaves in the air which don't attach to any tree trunks.
-- The NavMesh is limited, if the player walk towards one direction for ~15 mins, the NPC won't be able to find a path
+- The NavMesh is limited, if the player walk towards one direction for ~15 mins, the NPC won't be able to find a path.